Chickenbreadlp/ReboOSt/README.md

     a little shell overlay to prevent damaging system files & adding additional systemfeatures ReboOSt can log panel activity, if wished

-*all changes apply for every user and can be changed by every user. changes do not apply for 3rd Party Programs
+*changes do not apply for 3rd Party Programs

+You found my repository!
+As a reward, get a teaser image for ReboOSt v2: https://www.dropbox.com/s/9xf6smns54etmm1/nowInDev.png?dl=0